 Australia and Olympic Golf

-Golf has featured on the Olympic program twice before, in Paris 1900 and St. Louis 1904.
+Golf has featured on the Olympic programme twice before, in Paris 1900 and St. Louis 1904.
 In 1900 there were two golf events - one for gentlemen and one for ladies.
 The gentlemen’s event was made-up of three different competitions: a 36-hole event won by American Charles Sands; an 18-hole stroke play event won by teammate Albert Lambert; and a professional contest was played, but only two French pros took part.
 The ladies’ event was a 9-hole contest, won by Margaret Abbott of the US.
 This was the first time that women had competed in the Olympics Games.
 In 1904 only two countries competed in golf - the United States and Canada.

 At the 2009 IOC Session in Copenhagen, golf was re-elected as an Olympic sport with a resounding 63 to 27 vote of support from IOC members.
-Golf will return to the Olympic program in Rio de Janeiro 2016 as a result of a systematic review of the Olympic Program where the members of the IOC cast a secret ballot for each of the 28 sports on the current summer program.
+Golf returned to the Olympic programme in Rio de Janeiro 2016 as a result of a systematic review of the Olympic Programme where the members of the IOC cast a secret ballot for each of the 28 sports on the current summer program.

 The International Golf Federation (IGF) recommended an Olympic format of 72-hole individual stroke play - mirroring the format used in major golf championships.
 It suggested a field of 60 players for each competition, based on World Golf Rankings.
 The process will guarantee the top-15 ranked players entry regardless of the number of players from their country, and then limit each country to a maximum of two competitors.